digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

 ### TrilioVault Application Licensing

-**Important note:**

-`Starter Kit` examples rely on a `Cluster` license type to function properly.

 By default, when installing `TVK` via `Helm`, a `Free Trial` license is generated and activated automatically.
 A free trial license lets you run `TVK` for `one month` on `unlimited` cluster nodes.
 You can always go to the `Trilio` website and generate a new [license](https://www.trilio.io/plans) for your cluster that suits your needs (for example, you can pick the `basic license` type that lets you run `TrilioVault` indefinetly if your `cluster capacity` doesn't exceed `10 nodes`).

+**Notes:**

+- **TrilioVault is free of charge for Kubernetes clusters with up to 10000 nodes for DigitalOcean users.**
+- `Starter Kit` examples rely on a `Cluster` license type to function properly.

+### Checking TVK Application Licensing

-Please run below command to see what license is available for your cluster (it is managed via a `License` CRD):
+Please run below command to see what license is available for your cluster (it is managed via the `License` CRD):

 ```shell
 kubectl get license -n tvk